sjahandideh/sjahandideh.github.io/_posts/2016-03-08-edd-documentation.markdown

 Everybody hates documentation, right? it's time consuming, easily becomes out of date and it does not have a real value.
-To be honest with you, I agree with the statement above in some circumstances.
+To be honest with you, I agree with this statement in some circumstances.
 The truth is, documentation is only a way of communication and does not bring any obvious values unless you know exactly what they are!
+Let's review together what problems it can solve and how.

 ##The problem##

-I once asked myself this question that why do opensource libraries have more or less a set of maintained documentation whereas organisational code bases don't usually have any.
+I once asked myself why is it that opensource libraries have more or less a set of maintained documentation whereas organisational code bases don't usually have any.
 The answer is pretty obvious if you think about it: "Unlike organisation employees, opensource contributers don't have the luxury of face-to-face communication with their users and other contributers."
-If you create a new opensource library, you must be online all the time and you must be describing the same things over and over again for every user and everybody who wants to help you with your codebase.
-So, basically you have no choice but to have at least some sort of readme, example or public interface documentation to communicate what your library is doing and how to interact with it.
+If you create a new opensource library, you must be online all the time and you must be describing the same things over and over again for every user of your library and everybody who wants to help you with it.
+So, basically you have no choice but to have at least some sort of Readme file, Example or a public interface documentation to communicate what your library is doing and how to interact with it.
+You also need to regularly maintain it so it does not go out of date with new versions.

-We often forget about this in private sectors. what happens is that somebody decides to create a startup. the first step would be to create an MVP (Minimal Viable Product) in the least time you can get. this often means really bad and quick design decisions as well as no documentaions.
-And it works because at that point we don't really care about communication! that is somewhere in the path to future.
+We often forget about this in private sectors. what usually happens is that somebody decides to build a startup. the first step would be to create an MVP (Minimal Viable Product) in the least time you can get. this often means really bad and quick design decisions as well as no documentaions.
+And it works because at that point we don't really care about communication or even design decisions! we only need to sell our idea at that stage.
-After the startup is grown, we start thinking about refactoring and improving parts of the codebase but again documentation is usually the last thing on the list.
+But after the startup is grown and company hires more new developers and loose old ones, we start thinking about refactoring and improving parts of the codebase and that's where documentation comes in handy.
+We need some sort of communication with our future selves as well as our present and future colleagues.

-Now, if you have any of the following problems with your current codebase, in the next section I will describe how documentation could actually improve your day to day work experiences:
+Here is a list of situations and problems that really beg for proper documentation:

-1- Does your organisation have a big source codes with losts of local gems and lots of local apps?
-2- Do you often need to find and ask others what a piece of code is doing or where a peice of functionality lives in the codebase?
+1- When your organisation have a big source codes with losts of local gems and lots of local apps 2- When you often need to find and ask others what a piece of code is doing or where a peice of functionality lives in the codebase
-3- Have you ever found a peice of code that nobody knows what it really is doing because the owner is no longer with the company as well?
+3- When you sometimes find a peice of code that nobody knows what it is really doing because the owner is no longer with the company
-4- Have you ever used a piece of code that was meant to be deprecated without you knowing about it?
+4- When you use a piece of code that was meant to be deprecated without you knowing about it 5- When you solve the same problem that your colleagues have solved before.
+Note that, you may or may not find out about this!
-5- Have you ever solved the same problem that your colleagues have solved before? ( this, you may or you may not know about! ) 6- Have you ever found debugging production difficult due to different versions of local gems and apps?
+6- When you find debugging production difficult due to different versions of local gems and apps

-If your answer to all or some of the questions above is yes, I have a good news for you: Proper documentation can definitely make a big improvement.
+Proper documentation can definitely make a big improvement in all those situations.

-##How can this help me##
+##How can documentation help me##

 - production debugging issue: shows all docs and source codes related to gems and apps that are currently in production. easier to debug prod